 Department Industry Consultative Board (DICB) Meeting aids the department to meet industry representatives from several recognized industries.
 This has benefits for both parties.
-While the department seeks industry expertise to revise and renew its curriculum to meet the dynamic demand in the field, industry get the assistance of the various department to address their problematic situations.
+While the department seeks industry expertise to revise and renew its curriculum to meet the dynamic demand in the field, industry get the assistance of the department address their various problematic situations.